Es war einmal - (2012)

 The third tale ends, as the three characters break with their play, Wilhelm and Marie finish the retelling of the tale and its conclusion about the loyal servant, Heinrich, as the Grimm's study ceases to be an improvised theater for these stories -- for the time being.

-The piano-vocal score for Es war einmal is available as a free PDF download, though any major commercial performance or recording of the work is prohibited without prior arrangement with the composer.
-Click on the graphic below for this score.
+The scores and parts for Es war einmal are available as a free PDF download, though any major commercial performance or recording of the work is prohibited without prior arrangement with the composer.
+Click on the graphics below for these scores.

 For inquiries and the arrangement of performance rights, click here for Contact Information